-I suppose cleaning and alternating cleaning your sponge under the tap is no different to replacing the sponge I'd still do a final rinse with prime though98% of the time i clean my AC media in tank water but sometimes i will take the square sponge and really give it a heavy cleaning under the tap.
+I suppose cleaning and alternating cleaning your sponge under the tap is no different to replacing the sponge I'd still do a final rinse with prime thoughkallililly1973 said:98% of the time I clean my AC media in tank water but sometimes I will take the square sponge and really give it a heavy cleaning under the tap.
 But all my tanks have more than 1 filter so that is why my cycle isn't ever affected.
 Don't clean the ceramic or biological media under the tap always rinse that in the old tank water in a bucket.

 That said I think that this idea about needing to clean your filter media with old tank water is probably going to persist and honestly if you don't know or trust what is in your water then it's probably the way to go.

 Chlorine/chloramine costs money, so water companies don't add more than needed to bring the bacteria in the water to a safe level.
 They most certainly do not add so much that your tap water can be used as a disinfectant.richie.p said:Although I agree with jdhef I have new read the article in its entirety that GlennO attached and now wonder if it's ok to rinse in tap water, being sort of old school what's sticking in my mind is different companies and your wells produce water some with high chemicals in like chlorine/chloramine so where it's ok for some it may not be for others, so until I read a scientific report on it I think I'll stick with tank water, it will be interesting to see hoe others clean the filters

 Not if you use a python.You probably could rinse out your filter in treated tap water, my question would be why would you want to?
 If you are doing regular water changes you should have plenty of old aquarium water to use - why use fresh?